 By land, sea and sky, Lanai's riches are yours to discover.
 There are "no worries" on Lanai.

 There's a ferry that runs several times a day both ways between Lanai and Maui. if you're staying on either island, it's very easy to do a day trip to the other to enjoy some of what it has to offer.
 It's a 50-minute ride and you can enjoy the scenery along the way; especially during whale season.
-There's a link to the ferry schedule in the "More Resources" section at the bottom of this page.

-Located on the southern coast of the pristine island of Lanai, the five-diamond Four Seasons Resort Lanai is just a moment away from many of the island's most scenic spots, best reached by foot or 4WD vehicle and where the Hawaii found in vintage postcards comes vibrantly to life.
+Located on the southern coast of the pristine island of Lanai, the five-diamond Four Seasons Resort Lanai is just a moment away from many of the island's most scenic spots, best reached by foot or 4WD vehicle, and where the Hawaii found in vintage postcards comes vibrantly to life.
 Spend your days lounging by the lagoon style pools, strolling the botanical gardens, reconnecting body and spirit at the Hawanawana Spa and savoring gourmet cuisine at Nobu or ONE FORTY.
 From the rugged uplands to the aquatic sanctuary of Hulopoe Bay, the opportunities for relaxation and adventure are endless.
 Elevate your Lanai experience, beginning with your flight.
 Lanai Air offers luxury air service connecting Honolulu with the island of Lanai.

 Deep in the heart of the Pacific, an all-inclusive wellness resort awaits you on Hawaii's most exclusive island.
 Surrounded by lush foliage, pine covered mountains and fresh tropical breezes, Sensei Lanai, A Four Seasons Resort is your Hawaiian base for a journey to well-being.
 Balancing purpose with play, Sensei connects you with an expert team for an experience that lifts the adventurous spirit and nourishes the whole you.
 First, they will craft your personalized itinerary.
 Then, enjoy spa treatments, fitness classes, yoga and meditation, dining by Nobu, cultural immersion and enriching island activities in pursuit of movement, nourishment and rest - all in a beautiful and luxurious Four Seasons setting.